adamfowleruk/mljs/planning.md

  - DONE Widgets: Update search samples to include a custom renderer for one document type

 Targets for 0.8 (Jul 2013)
+ - DONE Added Apache 2.0 license text file and statement to all code files (not sample files though)
  - DONE Core+Widgets: Create search context object, and make search widgets responsible for registering themselves with it.
 Refactor search execution code in to here.
 (Required for Sort widget)
  - DONE Widgets: Support multiple values for save facet in facet widget and searchbar/context
  - DONE Widgets: Charts widget to support aggregations via search options (facet values)